umlet/Shelly.jl/README.md

 ### Example: `ldf` (Linux-only)

-We can show our mounts with  `ldf` (`df` is also available, but not exported, as it can easily clash a DataFrame variable):
+We can show our mounts with  `ldf` (`df` is also available, but not exported, as it can easily clash with some DataFrame variable):
 ```
 julia> ldf
 /dev/sdb        263174212    8247948 241488108   4% /                      -1cd